galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 > ### Tasks
 >
 > 1. Identify the parameter which is needed to initialize the plugin by calling [*pv.Viewer()*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer).
-Which of the above wrapper components is this?
 >
+> 2. Which of the above wrapper components represents this parameter?
+>
-> 2. Can you identify what valid `mode` settings the [*pv.Viewer.renderAs*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer.renderAs) function has?
+> 3. Can you identify what valid `mode` settings the [*pv.Viewer.renderAs*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer.renderAs) function has?

 Now that we have learned the basics on how the viewer plugin works, we can initialize and load it in `wrapper.js`.